jundalisay/superb/content/en/superphysics/principles/chapter-04.md

 - The increased evaporation cause more water in the air
 - The increased water in the air falls down as severe floods

 We call the burning of fossil fuels as karma or action, that leads to severe floods as karma or reaction.
 We call the formation of carbon dioxide and water in the air as samskara or pending reaction.

-Treating as humans as individuals, we can say that:
+Treating humans as individuals, we can say that:
 - samskara exists in the metaphysical domain since the intervening actions-reactions are outside of the scope of our perception
 - karma exists in the physical domain since our actions and resulting experiences are physical